Code-Institute-Submissions/Speleometrics/README.md

 ![Hero Image and Banner](documentation/showcase/hero_image_mobile.png)

-Finally, the Cave Metrics section provides statistical data on cavity records, both for the entire Quadrilátero Ferrífero region and the geomorphological units it comprises.
+Finally, the Cave Metrics section provides statistical data on caves records, both for the entire Quadrilátero Ferrífero region and the geomorphological units it comprises.
 This section serves as a valuable reference point for a preliminary assessment of significance.
 Magnitude ratios are essential for project planning that may affect the speleological heritage.
 Additionally, these metrics can be integrated into environmental studies without the time-consuming process of consolidating and calculating data, as they are easily accessible through the web application.
 In the backend, those statistics are run every time there's a request to update the page.
 I opted not to create a database for this function because this information is dynamic, and there was no need for early optimization as the page's loading time was fast.

 ![Cave Metrics](documentation/showcase/qf_statistics.png)